jcarterlab/The-Hateful-Eight/README.md

 # The-Hateful-Eight

-The 2010s saw the remarkable rise of right-wing populist leaders across the globe.
-This project uses an initial dataset containing 8 of such leader's more exlusionary public statements with a generative adversarial network (GAN) to create additional training examples for an extreme right-wing rhetoric detection model.
+The 2010s saw a noticable increase in right-wing populist leaders across the globe.
+This project uses an initial dataset containing 8 such leader's exlusionary public statements with a generative adversarial network (GAN) to create additional training examples for an extreme right-wing rhetoric detection model.

 <br/>

-The leaders include:
+The leaders included are:

 - Benjamin Netanyahu / Israel / 1996-1999, 2009-2021, 2022-present
 - Donald Trump / US / 2016-2020